Return to Philosophy Web Homepage Title: Introduction to Logic

 ”All in all, the bewildering variety of different labels for what seems to be the same kind of fallacy (or the same family of fallacies) is a serious problem for informal logic … [Walton, Argumentation Schemes, 36-37.]

-And elsewhere he writes:
+And elsewhere he adds:

 “The sheer diversity of terminologies prevents one from even beginning to speak about these fallacies in a coherent and orderly way, never mind trying to build up some basic knowledge on what the fallacies are.”
 [Walton, Argumentation Schemes, 135.]